Softpanorama

 NFS Security

-News Network File System (NFS) Recommended Links Solaris ACLs The ACL mask ACL Permissions for Directories Modification of ls to display ACLS
+News NFS Recommended Links Mounting NFS directory owned by root Troubleshooting Solaris NFS Problems ACL Permissions for Directories Modification of ls to display ACLS

 The NFSv4 also introduces a new ACL (Access Control List) format that introduces more detailed file security attributes, making NFSv4 controlled files more secure.
 Several operating systems like AIX 5.3 and Sun Solaris (ZFS only) have implemented NFSv4 ACL in their filesystems.
-There have pretty Chrismas tree style set of permissions (which violates classic rule of seven, see the list below).
+There have pretty Christmas tree style set of permissions (which violates classic rule of seven, see the list below).
 It is overly complex for normal system administrator (who usually have problems even with simplistic in comparison classic Unix permissions model: few people understand SUID/SGID attributes and the fact that that the ability to write to the directory permits deleting files in it).
-As such it the net effect can be not enhanced security but the ability to create a security holes that are difficult to detect.
+As such it the net effect can be not so much enhanced security, but the ability to create a security holes that are difficult to detect.
 Lets look more closely at those new granular permissions:

 1. read_data: Ability to read the contents of a file